CloudWebManage/cwm-users-documentation/objectstorage/cli.md

 mc.exe --help
 ```

-## Configure CWM MinIO Instance
+## Configure CWM Object Storage Instance

-To access your CWM MinIO active instance, you need to first configure your
+To access your CWM Object Storage active instance, you need to first configure your
 instance with the installed MinIO Client (`mc`).
 You can do so with the `mc`
 subcommand `alias` which requires the API Access URL, Access Key, and the Secret
 Key.
 You can find this information under the INFO tab of your instance from the